RobertBarachini/git-vault-template/README.md

 Add the following code to the `post-merge` hook:

 > NOTE: Some IDEs may hide the .git directory.
-If you are not comfortable with the command line, you can use the file explorer or if you are using VS Code, you can edit the `.vscode/settings.json` file to show hidden files and directories by adding `"files.exclude": {".git": false}`.
+If you are not comfortable with the command line, you can use the file explorer or if you are using VS Code, you can edit the `.vscode/settings.json` file to show hidden files and directories by adding `"files.exclude": {"**/.git": false}`.

 ```sh
 #!/bin/bash